Gareth Taylor: Manchester City

-In September 2011, Taylor was appointed as a coach at former club Manchester City, and was given the task of developing young talent in Dubai.
+In September 2011, Taylor was appointed as a coach at his former club Manchester City and was given the task of developing young talent in Dubai.
 He became the under-16 coach at the City of Manchester Stadium in 2012.

 He was appointed the head coach of Manchester City Women on 28 May 2020.
 Lucy Bronze was the biggest name arrival of his first transfer window.
 On 1 November 2020, he led City to a 3–1 victory over Everton in the 2020 final of the Women's FA Cup at Wembley Stadium.
 City finished second in the FA Women's Super League at the end of the 2020–21 season, two points behind Chelsea.
 They reached the FA Cup semi-finals, where they were also beaten by Chelsea.
 In the 2020 Women's FA Community Shield, they lost to Chelsea, who also eliminated them from the League Cup at the quarter-final stage.
 City were also beaten in the Champions League quarter-finals, this time losing to Barcelona.

 Taylor won his second trophy in management on 5 March 2022, finally overcoming Emma Hayes's Chelsea in a final, as City won 3–1 with a brace from Caroline Weir and goal from Ellen White.
 He said the win was a good response after he received "unjustified" following a poor start to the 2021–22 campaign.
-City also reached the final of the FA Cup, though were beaten 3–2 by Chelsea after extra-time.
+City also reached the final of the FA Cup, though were beaten 3–2 by Chelsea after extra time.

 He was named as Super League Manager of the Month for February 2023 after guiding the team to victories over Leicester City and Arsenal to extend the club's unbeaten run to eleven matches.
+He also won the following month's award after City won all three of their league matches.
+City ended the season in fourth place, missing out on a Champions League qualification spot on goal difference; Taylor said he was pleased to go the season unbeaten at home.

+He signed a new three-year contract in March 2024, with the club second in the table.
+He was named as WSL Manager of the Month in both February and March as his team put together a winning streak to lead the table.
+City finished second in the 2023–24 Women's Super League season after being overtaken by Chelsea on goal difference on the final day.

+On 10 March 2025, it was announced that Taylor had parted ways with the club.
+At the time of his departure, City were fourth in the league table having lost four out of 16 matches in the 2024–25 season, but were five days from competing in the 2025 Women's League Cup final.

+Liverpool

+Taylor was appointed head coach of Liverpool Women on 8 August 2025.